“Whether you think you can, or you think you can’t – you’re right.” – Henry Ford

 It was this same perseverance that came in handy when we decided that the best way to celebrate Michael Phelps’ Olympic victory visit to Disneyland was to build him an Olympic size swimming pool right on Main Street U.S.A.
 A pool that had to be constructed and filled in a mere 36 hours.

 Of course, no one on our team had ever accomplished such a feat, and it would have been easy (and even understandable) to throw our hands up and say, “It can’t be done!”
-But instead, we chose to preserve in the face of uncertainty, finding the tools, people, materials, and most importantly, confidence to press on.
+But instead, we chose to persevere in the face of uncertainty, finding the tools, people, materials, and most importantly, confidence to press on.
 And sure enough, by the time Phelps arrived with his Olympic teammates, a beautiful, Disney-branded Olympic swimming pool sat right there in the center of Main Street.

 Keep Buggering On